saif-gorges/GTA-Restaurant-Location-App/readme.md

   ## <a name="data-sources"></a> Architectural Diagram
   ![Toronto readme1](./Toronto-Analysis-Heroku/static/css/Images/Data_architecture.JPG)

+  ## 🔭 ETL Process
+  ### Extract
+  Data sourced from
+  ### Transform
+  Data cleaned and transformed by using Python Jupyter Notebook.
+  ### Load
+  - This project used Python Jupyter Notebook to load transformed data in to PostgreSQL database.
+  - Python Flask–powered RESTful API were used to deploy the data into the web, and API end point links created.
+API links store our cleaned and transformed data in json format and are publicly accessible for visitors of our website.

   ## <a name="data-visualization"></a>Data Visualization
   ### [1] <a name="map"></a>Toronto Neighbourhood Map
   * A Toronto Neighbourhood Geomap was created using Leaflet.
 Other graphs which give restaurant data as well as neighbourhood information in Toronto are connected to this core map.
 The user picks a nighbourhood by clicking on a map.